Painful intelligence: What AI can tell us about human suffering: Speeding up the training

 In fact, you may be wondering why plasticity is such a bottleneck: Why hasn't evolution made our neural networks learn much faster?
 The reason seems to be that some limitation of plasticity in the brain is useful to prevent new information from overwriting old information too easily.\footnote{\citep{mccloskey1989catastrophic,bavelier2010removing,pascual2005plastic,kirkpatrick2017overcoming}.
 Furthermore, too much plasticity might destroy the stability of the brain as a dynamical system, even leading to such phenomena as epileptic seizures \citep{kozachkov2020achieving}.} So, it may not be wise to increase plasticity too much, because it could lead to too much forgetting of previously learned information.
 This is hardly a problem with meditation-based interventions, but with drugs, such negative side-effects might be real.

 In principle, an AI has much more freedom in how it changes the results of its learning, and the amount of ``plasticity'' could be made infinite by design.
 Thus, an AI could get rid of a bad habit or a harmful association in a split-second, by just removing or changing some connections in its neural network.
 However, this may not be as easy as it sounds, since just like with humans, there may be a risk of interfering with other connections so that the AI may forget useful information.
-Also, it may not be clear which connection should be changed in the first place.
-So, even in the case of an AI, it may be better that all the training happens by simply inputting data---which may be carefully selected---into the system and patiently waiting until the learning happens.
+Also, it may not be clear which connections should be changed in the first place, due to the overwhelming complexity of neural networks.
+So, even in the case of an AI, it may be better that all the training happens by simply inputting carefully selected data into the system and patiently waiting until the learning happens.\footnote{Another way of improving learning would be to adapt the contents of the contemplation to each individual based on their personality and temperament.
+While this is rarely done in a Buddhist context, the classical Buddhist meditation manual \textit{Visuddhimagga}, for example, does include such instructions (Chapter III, 74). }